 You can receive notifications about upcoming due dates, overdue items, and availability of reserved titles in a variety of ways: e-mail, text message, phone call, or by mail.
 These preferences are set when you get a library card.
 Should you wish to change them later:

 If you have any questions, please contact our Circulation department at 847-256-6947.

-Reasons you may have blocked status on your card include:
+Reasons you may have a blocked status on your library card include:

 Any questions about your library card status should be directed to our Circulation department: 847-256-6947

 If you retain a library card from a non-CCS library (e.g. Chicago, Arlington Heights, Skokie), you will be asked to present your current library card and 2 forms of identification (which display your address) in order to be added to the computer system and borrow items from Wilmette Public Library.

 In 2006, the Library Board decided that the library…” will issue non-resident cards to homeowners and renters in (1) villages or unincorporated areas that do not have tax supported library service or (2) villages or unincorporated areas that have tax supported library service but wish to enjoy full service from WPL.
 A person residing outside of the public library service area must apply for a non-resident library card at the public library closest to the person’s principal residence.”
 A copy of the individual's current tax bill is needed to calculate the fee for a non-resident card.